HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT framework

 For data management, the HP2C-DT framework uses rolling windows that store measurements in each device object.
 The rolling window is implemented as a circular buffer: when it reaches full capacity, the oldest measurement is automatically replaced by the newest one.
 This design ensures constant-time insertions and deletions, making it optimal in both time and memory efficiency.
 Since no memory reallocation or element shifting is required, access to recent data remains fast.

 The framework also provides implementations of aggregation methods, as seen in Section~\ref{subsec:data}, specifically the domain-agnostic ones: \texttt{all}, \texttt{average}, \texttt{sum}, and \texttt{last}.
 The \texttt{all} method is the trivial case where every measurement in the window is sent. \texttt{sum} transmits the sum of all values in the window, \texttt{average} computes and sends the mean, and \texttt{last} retains only the most recent value.
+We include both \texttt{sum} and \texttt{average} aggregators, which are mathematically closely related, because they are canonical examples of aggregation methods and are commonly supported in practical frameworks.
 Aggregation methods are easily configurable in the edge setup file, as indicated by the \texttt{aggregate} field in Listing~\ref{lst:device}.
 In addition, domain-specific aggregation methods may be useful, and the framework’s modular design allows them to be easily integrated.

 A particularly valuable implementation is the phasor representation~\cite{ledwich2021}, which provides a compact representation of oscillatory signals.
 Phasor aggregation represents a periodic signal through a single complex number that encodes amplitude and phase.
 Given a sinusoidal signal with amplitude \( A \), angular frequency \( \omega \), and initial phase \( \phi \),